-Although the 10.4 Mm3/a is allocated for irrigation purposes, the farmers claim that with the present areas cultivated, only between 5 and 6 Mm3/a of the 16 Mm3 released annually is used by the irrigators.
+Although the 10.4 Mm3/annum is allocated for irrigation purposes, the farmers claim that with the present areas cultivated, only between 5 and 6 Mm3/a of the 16 Mm3 released annually is used by the irrigators.

-According to the Water Requirements: Pre-Feasibility Stage Report5 the 1:200 year (99.5%) yield of the Mokolo Dam is 39.1 Mm3/a of which 10.4 Mm3/a is for irrigation purposes and 28.7 Mm3/a available for use by domestic and industrial users at mixed assurances.
+According to the Water Requirements: Pre-Feasibility Stage Report5 the 1:200 year (99.5%) yield of the Mokolo Dam is 39.1 Mm3/annum of which 10.4 Mm3/annum is for irrigation purposes and 28.7 Mm3/annum available for use by domestic and industrial users at mixed assurances.
 However, the possibility exists that for a period during the construction of the augmentation pipelines from the Crocodile River (West), the availability of the irrigation allocation can be in doubt.
 The economic impact is analysed and the results from the Water Impact Model (WIM) presented in the following table if the possibility arises.

-Table 11: Macro Economic Impact Parameters of Irrigation water in the Lephalale AZ.
+Table 11: Macro Economic Impact Parameters of Mokolo Dam for the Total Irrigation Water in the Lephalale AZ.
 (2008 prices)

-Gross Domestic Employment Household
+Gross Domestic Product Employment Opportunities Household Income

-Product Opportunities Income

 Direct Direct Low

 R. mil.
 Numbers R. mil.

 70.18 1 819 31.51